2600hz/libwebphone/README.md

 Internally, all calls are represented as an instance of the [lwpCall](docs/lwpCall.md) class.

 > NOTE!
-Each of these classes is not expected to be created outside of the main libwebphone instance, and are accessable using methods of the main instance or by consuming events.
+Each of these classes is not expected to be created outside of the main libwebphone instance and are accessable using methods of the main instance or by consuming events.

 ## Methods